 Braided Cardamom Bread (Bread Machine Dough)

 Sneak Preview: This delightful Braided Cardamom Bread is a lightly sweet and aromatic yeast bread made with cardamom, a warm and exotic spice.
-The dough is easily mixed in a bread machine, shaped into a beautiful braid, and baked to golden perfection.
-Serve thick slices with butter, jam, or lemon curd for a special treat!
+The dough is easily mixed in a bread machine, shaped into a beautiful braid, and baked to golden perfection in the oven–ready in 3-3½ hours.

 Secret ingredients have a magical attraction for me.
 I want to be part of the inner circle that knows what it takes to make a recipe memorable and irresistibly tasty.

-This bread is soft and slightly sweet with a warm, citrusy-spiced flavor that pairs beautifully with coffee, tea, or fruit preserves.
+This bread is soft and slightly sweet with a warm, citrusy-spiced flavor that pairs beautifully with fruit preserves or lemon curd.
 The sugar topping adds a hint of crunch, making each bite irresistible.

 Ingredients & Substitutions